-Gold colored and bursting with beautiful white floral aromas intermingled with notes butterscotch, peach and apricot
+Gold colored and bursting with beautiful white floral aromas intermingled with notes of butterscotch, peach, and apricot

 Our Chiaro Bianco, made in Amphorae, is a White Wine made from grapes grown on our premier estate vineyard sites within the Petaluma Gap and Carneros AVAs.
 The blocks selected vary from vintage to vintage depending on the whims of mother nature and the growing season.
 In 2017, the Viognier at Catapult Vineyard and 5 Sisters was extraordinary and we knew we were going to make something incredibly special.
 The soil is predominately deep clay on the southwest facing slopes at Catapult.
 At 5 Sisters it is clay on volcanic rock with a steep easterly facing aspect.
 The result is that the clay pushes the vines to develop deep root systems and provides moisture throughout the entire season.
 These conditions are ideal for slow, even ripening in the face of the cool climates of the Petaluma Gap and Carneros.
 The 2017 vintage was characterized by good winter rain, an early bud break and moderate summer temperatures, with one massive heat wave during Labor Day weekend.
 This led to extended hang time and even ripening towards the end of the growing season, bringing a beautiful clarity of flavor in the wine.